5 FAH-4 H-700

 b.
 Initial preparation.
 The proposed Department reply is prepared in the format prescribed by the Bureau of Legislative Affairs (H).
 CGFS/GAO may work directly with the lead bureau POC to formulate a response that accurately conveys the Department’s perspective.

 d.
-Oversight The Department response letter is to be prepared in multiple copies and addressed to the chair and ranking member of the following committees:
+Oversight.
+The Department response letter is to be prepared in multiple copies and addressed to the chair and ranking member of the following committees:

-(1) House Committee on Oversight and Government reform,
+(1) House Committee on Oversight and Accountability;

-(3) House Committee on appropriations;
+(3) House Committee on Appropriations;

-(4) Senate Committee on appropriations;
+(4) Senate Committee on Appropriations;

-(5) House Foreign Affairs committee;
+(5) House Committee on Foreign Affairs;

-(6) Senate Foreign Relations committee; and
+(6) Senate Committee on Foreign Relations; and

 (7) Committee originating request.

 e.
-Review, clearance, and transmittal The proposed reply is coordinated by the lead bureau POC and cleared with the lead bureau assistant secretary, L, H, and other appropriate bureaus and agencies.
+Review, clearance, and transmittal.
+The proposed reply is coordinated by the lead bureau POC and cleared with the lead bureau assistant secretary, L, H, and other appropriate bureaus and agencies.
 Once fully cleared for substance, the letters will be submitted to CGFS/GAO for the comptroller’s final review, clearance, and transmittal to H for signature.
 H then transmits the letters to Congress and provides CGFS/GAO with a signed copy, which is further disseminated to appropriate Department bureaus, OIG, GAO, and OMB.

 5 FAH-4 H-719 Recommendation Follow Up